m-a-l/pokedex-api-laravel/README.md

 - [ ] create an autentication method for the API (use passport)
     - note : add a updated_by to the Pokemon class for more security
 - [ ] create the PokemonController, with postman documentation

+### Nice to have
+- [ ] make App\Services\CsvService take a path instead of writing and reading only in /storage/app/csv